Skip to Content

 If an article is entirely or partially null and void, it will be replaced by a valid article that closely resembles the nullified clause in its legal and economic effects, so that the parties can be presumed to have contracted under these conditions.

-Article 18 – Miscellaneous provisions
+Article 20Final provisions

 The Client acknowledges having been fully informed by WAPPLI regarding the possibilities of use and specific constraints of the equipment and/or creations subject to the contract or offer.
 Consequently, the Client waives any recourse against WAPPLI in this regard, particularly for defects in consent.